 Natural Flood Management

-We have recently been awarded funding from the 25 million Defra/EA NFM Fund to deliver NFM projects in the Diss area.
-Engagement with those local to the area started this summer and we are now waiting for full Business Case sign-off.
-Alongside this we are recruiting for a Catchment Resilience Officer, who will lead on developing NFM in other areas within the Waveney Catchment.
-If you are interested in developing an NFM project, or feel it would help to reduce flooding where you live, please get in touch on info@riverwaveneytrust.org
+We have recently been awarded funding from Defra/Environment Agency to deliver Natural Flood Management (NFM) projects in the Diss area.
+This is part of a 25 million fund for NFM funding 40 projects across the country.
+Engagement with those local to the area started in summer 2024 and we are now developing detailed plans with landowners in the area.
+Alongside this we have now recruited a Catchment Resilience Officer, who will lead on developing NFM in other areas within the Waveney Catchment.
+If you are interested in developing an NFM project, or feel it would help to reduce flooding where you live, please get in touch with Ed King , Catchment Resilience Officer ed@riverwaveneytrust.org

 What with the flooding experienced in December 2020 and the threat of climate change, flooding has never been so high on the agenda in the Waveney Catchment.
 So the question is, What is Natural Flood Management?